recipeCategory

 Instructions

-• In a bowl, mix flour, cornstarch, baking powder, garlic powder, onion powder, salt, and pepper.
+• In a bowl, combine flour, cornstarch, baking powder, garlic powder, onion powder, salt, and pepper.

-• Fry the chicken in batches until golden brown, about 10-12 minutes.
+• Fry the wings in batches for about 10-12 minutes until golden brown and crispy.

-• Toss the fried chicken in the sauce until fully coated.
+• Toss the fried wings in the sauce until evenly coated.

 Nutrition